algao1/blurb/content/posts/dst.md

 }
 ```

-And each time we execute a task, we advance the Timer's simulated time forward to the current time.
+Each time we execute a task, we advance the Timer's simulated time forward to the current time.
 In a more complete system, this would allow us to outright ignore things like `time.Sleep` and network latency, and ultimately speed up our simulation.
 For my first implementation, I didn't include this, but it shouldn't be too much work to add this (as we'll see later).

 Lastly, the **scheduler** is a LIRO (last-in-random-out) queue holding the current list of **runnable** tasks.
 Using a LIRO queue allows us to execute tasks in a random fashion, so that each run would be different from another.